barah123/canis_lupus2.0/README.md

 ![App logo](https://github.com/barah123/canis_lupus2.0/blob/main/www/canis_logo.png)

-**A Shiny-based interactive dashboard for visualizing and analyzing microbiome data.**
+**A Shiny-based interactive dashboard for analyzing and visualizing microbiome data.**
-**Built with R, Shiny, phyloseq, and Docker for reproducibility and ease of use.**
+**Built with R, Shiny, phyloseq, and Dockerised for reproducibility and ease of use.**

 ---